DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/reports-with-visual-pdf-signature.md

     ![](../../../images/pdf-signature-report-sign-2.png)

-Save and reopen the document to see the final result.
+Save and reopen the document to show the final result.

 ![](../../../images/pdf-signature-report-result-after-sign.png)